 And I'm going to show you how.

-If having pros build and manage your sale for you then simply schedule your free consult today and let's get you set up for wild holiday success!
+If you love the idea of having pros build, manage, and execute your Black Friday Promotion for you, then simply schedule your free consult today by clicking here and let's get you set up for wild holiday success!

-Now, without further adieu, here is the precise email strategy that you should use for your Black Friday Sale .
+Now, without further adieu, here is the precise roadmap for your Black Friday Email Strategy.

 In this email, you will repeat your request to answer your previous question.
 If you have fancy automation and software this will be easy, since you'll be able to see who has answered it and who hasn't.

 Tip: If you don't have automation like that, it's totally okay if you say something to the tune of: “I’m sorry if you’ve already answered this, but I want to ask you one more time so we can work together to create the sale that you want."

 5 Days Before the Sale: Tease the Offer

 At this point, you're excited to share some of the details about the sale with your audience, but you don’t want to give it all away.